napari-threedee/napari-threedee/docs/dev_guides/manipulators.md

 ## Coordinate system
 The manipulator coordinate system is the napari `world` coordinate system (for more information see [the napari documentation](https://napari.org/stable/guides/3D_interactivity.html#coordinate-systems-in-napari)).
-The manipulator transformation is defined as a translation (of the origin of the manipulator) and a 3x3 transformation matrix (rotation and scale).
+The manipulator transformation is an affine transformation; defined as a translation (of the origin of the manipulator) and a 3x3 transformation matrix (rotation and scale).
 The origin is stored in the `manipulator.origin` property and the transformation is stored in the `manipulator.rotation_matrix` property.
 Additionally, the `manipulator` has `radius` and `handle_size` properties that allow you to change the size of the visual: the overall radius of the manipulator and the size of